griphiam/markphilpot_com/content/2007/312_writers_on_strike_what_to_do.md

 <img src="http://upload.wikimedia.org/wikipedia/en/b/b1/Season02_posterart.jpg" style="float: right" height="190" width="252" /><em>The Wire</em>
 Seasons: 5

 HBO again, and this time with what I believe is the most critically acclaimed show I know.
 Sopranos took a lot of the thunder, but almost everyone who saw both claimed The Wire was better.
 Again, another sheer character driven drama that supposedly takes a few episodes to get into it.
-With five seasons (and each successive supposedly better than the previous), this is a more serious endevour to undertake.
+With five seasons (and each successive supposedly better than the previous), this is a more serious endeavor to undertake.
 My Dad has been pestering me to get around to seeing this, as it's easily his favorite show ever.
 In time...
 In time.

 Season 4 was set in Baltimore, MD and I have a few relatives who have worked there and claim the show is incredibly accurate in depicting the day to day life there.